 - CTA visibility: Make your CTA button large enough to tap on mobile, and use a contrasting color to make it stand out.
 Add enough whitespace around it to draw attention.

-Welcome email – “Set Up My Account” - CTA Position:
+- Welcome email – “Set Up My Account”

 - At the top – Place your main CTA at the top of the email so people can see it without scrolling.